kevinsIZ/it-support-troubleshooting-lab/README.md

 ⸻

-Troubleshooting Steps
+Troubleshooting Steps:
 1. Attempted to renew the IP configuration:
-You sent
 2. After renewal, verified that the device received:

 	•	A valid IP address
 	•	A default gateway
 	•	DNS server information

 3. Tested network connectivity and confirmed internet access.

 ⸻

-Resolution
+Resolution:
 The issue was caused by a failure to obtain an IP address from the DHCP server.
 Renewing the IP configuration successfully restored network connectivity.

 ⸻

-What I Learned
+What I Learned:
 	•	How to identify DHCP-related issues using ipconfig
 	•	The meaning and impact of APIPA addresses
 	•	A structured approach to troubleshooting Wi-Fi connectivity issues